adoliver/notes/Programming/Python/ProjectSetup.md

     # do stuff
     (python_project_a)$ deactivate
 From then on you will be able to navigate to the directory and use the command ```workon .```

+## Update Project dependencies.
+Using the mkvirtualenv command takes a point-in-time snapshot of the python version and modules.
+This will reset the virtual environment to the current dependencies.
+1. navigate to project
+2. rmvirtualenv $(basename $(pwd))
+3. mkvirtualenv $(basename $(pwd))